reficul0/OrderBook/README.md

 * Cancellation of order by its id.
 * Getting data of order by its id.
 * Orders merging.
 * Getting of market data snapshot.
-Order data are aggregated and sorted in sacending order.
+Order data are aggregated and sorted in ascending order.

 ## Requirements